ebarylko/cmpt-476/assignment-6/assignment-6.md

 To implement the oracle, I would first create my uniform superposition $H^{\otimes 32} |0\rangle^{\otimes 32}$.
-I would then apply my $U_{\bar{f}}: |x\rangle \rightarrow (-1)^{f(x)}$, using $f(x)$ defined earlier, and $U_{diff}$ enough times so we rotate our state sufficiently close to the wanted state.
+I would then apply my $U_{\bar{f}}: |x\rangle \rightarrow (-1)^{f(x)}$, using $f(x)$ defined earlier, and $U_{diff}$ enough times to rotate our initial to the wanted state.
+We then measure

 ### Part 2